-#3410-Code of Conduct on School Property
+#3 4 1 0-Code of Conduct on School Property

-#3412-Threats of Violence in School
+#3 4 1 2-Threats of Violence in School

-#5680-School Safety
+#5 6 8 0-School Safety

-#5681-School Safety Plans
+#5 6 8 1-School Safety Plans

-#5683-Fire and Emergency Drills, Bomb Threats, and Bus Emergency Drills
+#5 6 8 3-Fire and Emergency Drills, Bomb Threats, and Bus Emergency Drills

-#5684-Emergency Management Plan
+#5 6 8 4-Emergency Management Plan

-#7330-Searches and Interrogations of Students

-And the District's Code of Conduct.
+#7 3 3 0-Searches and Interrogations of Students and the District's Code of Conduct

-D. PLAN REVIEW AND PUBLIC COMMENT
+D. Plan Review and Public Comment

-- This plan shall be reviewed and maintained by the District-Wide School Safety Team and reviewed on an annual basis on or before September 1 of each year. - Pursuant to Commissioner's Regulation 155.17(e)(3), this plan will be made available for public comment 30 days prior to its adoption.
+This plan shall be reviewed and maintained by the District-Wide School Safety Team and reviewed on an annual basis on or before September 1 of each year.

+Pursuant to Commissioner's Regulation 1 5 5 .1 7 (e) (3), this plan will be made available for public comment 30 days prior to its adoption.
 The district-wide plan may be adopted by the School Board only after at least one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.
-The plan and each Building-Level plan must be formally adopted by the Board of Education. - While linked to the District-Wide School Safety Plan, Building-Level Emergency Response Plans shall be confidential and shall not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2801-a. - Full copies of the District-Wide School Safety Plan and any amendments and each Building-Level Emergency Response Plans will be submitted to the New York State Education Department within 30 days of adoption and supplied to both local and State Police within 30 days of adoption.
+The plan and each Building-Level plan must be formally adopted by the Board of Education.

+While linked to the District-Wide School Safety Plan, Building-Level Emergency Response Plans shall be confidential and shall not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2 8 0 1 - a.

+Full copies of the District-Wide School Safety Plan and any amendments and each Building-Level Emergency Response Plans will be submitted to the New York State Education Department within 30 days of adoption and supplied to both local and State Police within 30 days of adoption.
 Plans will also be available on a secure area of the district's website for district administration access and through the Lancaster Office of Emergency Management in the case of an emergency.

-SECTION 2000: GENERAL EMERGENCY RESPONSE PLANNING

-A. Identification of sites of potential emerge ncy, including: -- -----------------
+Section 2 0 0 0: General Emergency Response Planning

+A. I ldentification o f sites of f potential l emergency, inclu ıding: ------ ------------------ ------------ ------------- -------------- ------- --------

-The process for identifying the sites
+The process for identifying the sites 101

-Identification of Sites of Potential Emergencies Guideline The location of potential sites
+The location of potential sites

-B. Plans for taking the following actions in response to an emergency where appropriate, including but not limited to:

-Emergency closing 2205
+Emergency closing 210

-Early dismissal

-Evacuation (before, during and after school 2215

-hours, including security during evacuation and evacuation routes)

-Shelter in Place/Locations 2220
+Shelter in Place/Locations 225 226 230

-Lockdown 2225

-Lockout

-Sheltering sites (On Campus/Off Campus)

-Agreements 2235

-C. The identification of district resources which may be available for use during an emergency, including the identification of personnel and or resources:
+C. The identification of district resources which may be available for use during an emergency, including the identification of personnel and ot resources:

-Student/Staff Populations Personnel Resources Communication Resources, Specifics Pupil Transportation 2305 2315
+Student/Staff Populations 3 0 5 3 1 5